 Will I Definitely Lose My License After a DUI?

-Many drivers are understandably concerned about the status of their license, as a DUI conviction can lead to a license suspension of 90 days to four years.
+Many drivers are understandably concerned about the status of their license, as a DUI conviction could lead to a license suspension of a minimum of 90 days, and up to a maximum of four years.
 Our Pierce County DUI attorneys will work hard in our efforts to help you maintain your driving privileges.

 The Department of Licensing (DOL) oversees your license and any penalties involving your license status.
 These are also known as administrative penalties.

 After a DUI arrest, you will typically be issued a notice of suspension.
 A license suspension usually goes into effect 60 days after your arrest.
 But you have an opportunity to file a request for an administrative hearing.
-The DOL charges a non-refundable $375 fee to request a hearing, but you may seek a fee waiver.
+The DOL charges a $375 fee that is non-refundable so you can request a hearing, but you may seek a fee waiver.

-At this DOL hearing, your attorney can provide information on your case, fighting to help clear you of any wrong-doing in the eyes of the DOL.
+At this DOL hearing, your attorney can provide information on your case, fighting to help clear you of any wrong-doing with the DOL.
 This may allow you to keep your license.

 Is There Any Way to Get a Restricted License?

-If the administrative hearing does not conclude in your favor, you may be eligible to seek out a restricted driver’s license, allowing you to travel to your job, for example.
+If the administrative hearing doesn’t end in your favor, you may be eligible to obtain a restricted driver’s license, allowing you to travel to your job, for example.

-Also known as an ignition interlock driver’s license, you will be required to install and utilize an ignition interlock device.
-This device is affixed to the ignition, and it administers BAC testing before allowing you to operate the vehicle.
+Also known as an ignition interlock driver’s license, you will need to install and use an ignition interlock device.
+The device is affixed to the ignition, and it administers BAC testing before allowing you to operate the vehicle.